build-on-aws/content/posts/microservices-orchestration-choreography/index.md

 ## Oveview

-The idea of implementing co-ordination patterns to build distributed systems isn't new to the microservcies world.
-This has been an approach taken since the time of monoliths and Service Oriented Architecture architected applications where you would see a need to, say, send a message or an event to a job that is polling a queue to work on the next item.
-Over the years, due to the complexity of business processes growing the systems built to reflect the real-world, developers tend to implement services that adopt behaviours like parallel processing, long term wait on status updates, rollback and a few others.
+The idea of implementing co-ordination patterns to build distributed systems isn't new to the microservices world.
+It's been an approach taken since the time of monoliths and Service Oriented Architecture architected applications where you would see a need to, say, send a message or an event to a job that is polling a queue to work on the next item.
+Over the years, due to the complexity of business processes growing the systems built to reflect the real world, developers have tended to implement services that adopt behaviors like parallel processing, long term wait on status updates, rollback, and a few others.

-I first start with covering key concepts around events and messages in distributed systems.
-I then discuss the differences between choreography and orchestration - and talk about why they matter so much to developers.
+For the purpose of this post, I will start by covering key concepts around events and messages in distributed systems.
+I will then discuss the differences between choreography and orchestration - and talk about why they matter so much to developers.

 ## Events and messages